 - Peel the potatoes, and cut them into chunks (depending on your preferred size).

 - Transfer the potatoes to a baking tray, and toss in a generous amount of oil.
-Spread them out into a single layer if possible – use two trays if needed.
+Spread them out into a single layer – use two trays if needed.
 Season generously with salt and black pepper.